2019 USAC Silver Crown Series

 The 2019 USAC Silver Crown Champ Car Series was the 48th season of Silver Crown racing under the USAC banner.
 The season began with the Memphis 100 at Memphis International Raceway on March 23, and ended with the 4 Crown Nationals at Eldora Speedway on September 28.
 The original 12-race season for 2019 was to be an equal split of races on dirt and asphalt however as the season progressed, two dirt races were rained out and unable to be rescheduled so the final tally was six asphalt races and four dirt races.
 The 2019 season also featured full-season broadcast coverage on FloSports.
-Kody Swanson will enter the 2019 season as the defending champion.
+Kody Swanson entered the 2019 season as the defending champion.